 When the turbine MVAr contribution is highly dependent on the turbine terminal voltage, the OLTC can still be used to satisfy the voltage constraints.
-However, adjustments of the DETC of WTTs will probably need to happen to bring the voltage at turbine terminals to levels that can maximize turbine MVAr contribution.
+However, adjustments to the DETC of WTTs will probably need to happen to bring the voltage at turbine terminals to levels that can maximize the turbine MVAr contribution.
 In some other instances, such optimization is not possible due to the length of the collection system.

 Bank Step Sizing

-Once the capacitor bank size is determined, the number of steps of the capacitor banks needs to be determined.
+Once the capacitor bank size is determined, the number of steps for the capacitor banks needs to be determined.
 This depends on three factors:

-The more the number of steps, the more cost of the capacitor bank.
+The greater the number of steps, the greater the cost of the capacitor bank.
 Some projects end up with a bigger capacitor bank step since it is more economical to have one large step instead of having more steps.

 The space available at the substation.
-Sometimes, it is not feasible to fit in more steps in the yard and there is no way around having larger step sizes.
+Sometimes, it is not feasible to fit in more steps in the yard and there is no way to avoid larger step sizes.

 The flicker, which is the voltage rise once the capacitor bank step is switched in.

-The voltage rise when one step of the capacitor banks are engaged is given by the following equation taken from IEEE std 1036-2020[2021]:
+The voltage rise when one step of the capacitor banks is engaged as expressed in IEEE std 1036-2020[3]:

 ∆V = Qstep 100 (1)